- Reference >

 Examples¶

-Create the students
+Create the students collection:

 Append Multiple Values to an Array¶

-with the $each
+Use $push with the $each modifier to append

 multiple values to the array field.

-The following example appends each element of [ 90, 92, 85 ]
+The following example appends each element of [ 90, 92, 85 ] to

-array for the document where the name
+the scores array for the document where the name field

-equals joe
+equals joe:

-Operator with Multiple Modifiers¶
+Use $push Operator with Multiple Modifiers¶

-Add the following document to the students
+Add the following document to the students collection:

-The following $push
+The following $push operation uses:

 - the

-modifier to add multiple documents to thequizzes
+$eachmodifier to add multiple documents to thequizzesarray, - the

-modifier to sort all the elements of the modifiedquizzes
+$sortmodifier to sort all the elements of the modifiedquizzesarray by thescorefield in descending order, and - the

 After the operation only the three highest scoring quizzes are in the array: